HUD Section 202 — Supportive Housing for the Elderly

-A federal HUD program that funds the development and operation of affordable, accessible rental housing specifically for very low-income seniors age 62 and older.
+A federal HUD program that funds the development and operation of affordable, accessible rental housing specifically for very low-income seniors age 62 and.

 Also known as